grey-octopus/project_greenfield/README.md

 ## Usage

 ## License
-Copyright (c) Alec Champain, Joey Liu, Justin Haddock, and Ian Robinson.
+Copyright (c) Alec Champaign, Joey Liu, Justin Haddock, and Ian Robinson.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in